kompetenzbolzen/parquet/Readme.md

 **Note:** Since `/scoreboard` command completion is handled client-side, they might not show up and have to be entered manually.

+### Better no fireTick

+Makes all blocks fire resistant instead of changing firetick behavior.
+Using the gamerule `firetick` results in fires burning forever, even on non-flammable blocks.

 ## Fixes

 ### [MC-111534](https://bugs.mojang.com/browse/MC-111534)